 - what they choose to do (making the right decisions about where to focus their attention and effort),

 - when they choose to do it (making the most of the time and resources available where they are), and

 - how they choose to do it (managing their energy, breaking goals into projects and projects into actions)

 Perhaps surprisingly, given the variety and uniqueness of the work itself, it turns out that the core of this best practice is remarkably common across all types of knowledge work.
 Our work with clients provides a simple but powerful set of productivity principles that address directly those three key drivers.
 Where our approach differs from broader culture change methodologies is that we can be more specific and granular with clear guidance on how specific behaviours can immediately drive positive cultural change.

 GTD is famous for helping individuals improve their own productivity and perceived stress levels, often with life-changing results.
 Implemented on a team the GTD approach goes even further, as a common language and practice make previously invisible synergies accessible.
 When multiple teams get these benefits, the organisational culture begins to shift.

-At the very least, it is a consistent approach to reducing waste in all aspects of an organisations activity.
-After all, team of cigar-smoking triathletes are unlikely to beat the competition.
+At the very least, it is a consistent approach to reducing waste in all aspects of an organisation’s activity.
+After all, a team of cigar-smoking triathletes is unlikely to beat the competition.